joshuaemer/Gold-Team/README.md

 **Landing Page:**   http://www.acsu.buffalo.edu/~joshuaem

 **How to Run:**
-  Please see "How to Run the Beta" section of the landing page.
+  Please see "How to Run the Game" section of the landing page.

 **Controls:**